Vietnam.vn - Nền tảng quảng bá Việt Nam

 Unique Health Offering Ceremony for Elephants -0

 To perform the rituals for elephants, the shaman must be a prestigious person in the village and knowledgeable about the customs.
-The ritual for the health of elephants is usually held at the beginning of the year to pray for the elephants to always be healthy, help the owner and remind everyone to love, care for and protect the elephants.
+The ritual for elephant health is usually held at the beginning of the year to pray for the elephant's health, to help the owner and to remind everyone to love, care for and protect the elephant.

 Unique Health Offering Ceremony for Elephants -0

-Elephants are protected by gods, so they must be taken care of carefully and attentively.
-If an elephant dies in an accident, the elephant god will punish the entire village.
+Elephants have a guardian spirit, so they must be taken care of carefully.
+If an elephant dies, the elephant god will punish the whole village.
 Elephant keepers and tamers must follow the taboos according to traditional law.
 If they do not follow these rules, both the elephant and the owner will encounter misfortune.

 Unique Health Offering Ceremony for Elephants -0

-The elephant health worship ceremony shows the M'Nong people's love and respect for elephants, thanks the gods, thanks the elephants for helping the homeowner and the village, and hopes that the elephants will always be healthy to serve and be attached to people.
+The elephant health worship ceremony shows the love and respect of the M'Nong people for elephants, thanks the gods, thanks the elephants for helping the homeowner and the village, and hopes that the elephants will always be healthy to serve and be close to people.
 In villages with many elephants, villagers often gather to hold a communal worship ceremony for all the elephants.

 Unique Health Offering Ceremony for Elephants -0